ShiftyChesh/RoR2_Skin_Replacement/README.md

   - A - I'm still working on that one.
 - Q - switching skins in the editor messes up the character!
   - A - It only messes it up in the character select room.
 It doesn't carry past (I'm working on it)
+- Q - Why are only SOME of my armature bones moving (usually the upper half bones)?
+  - A - Make sure your **prefab** has the same bone names as the mesh you want to copy.
+When making copies of the imported Skin into a prefab, Unity may add "1" to the end of a name, causing the bones to fail to connect.